 I AM A MONUMENT

 Learning from Las Vegas, originally published by the MIT Press in 1972, was one of the most influential and controversial architectural books of its era.
-Thirty-five years later, it remains a perennial bestseller and a definitive theoretical text.
+Forty years later, it remains a perennial bestseller and a definitive theoretical text.
 Its authors—architects Robert Venturi, Denise Scott Brown, and Steven Izenour—famously used the Las Vegas Strip to argue the virtues of the “ordinary and ugly” above the “heroic and original” qualities of architectural modernism.
 Learning from Las Vegas not only moved architecture to the center of cultural debates, it changed our ideas about what architecture was and could be.

-"Aron Vinegar literally reopens the book on architectural postmodernism.
+Aron Vinegar literally reopens the book on architectural postmodernism.
 By reading Learning from Las Vegas as philosophy, not irony, Vinegar reaches out from American architecture in the 1970s to address architectural theory at large.
-It is a beguiling intervention."
+It is a beguiling intervention.

 Professor of Architectural and Urban History, University of California, Davis